caoranach/DiscordConnect/README.md

 Hopefully total support for major other modules (like midi-qol!) won't be too huge.

+# Feedback

+If you have any questions, issues, or suggested features, feel free to dm me on discord (Caoranach#9357) or email me at caoranach.ar@gmail.com!

 --------------------------------------------------

 Special thanks to Foundry-DiscordBridge by nearlyNonexistent, whose code helped me figure out a few things about how Foundry worked!